Checklist for installing update 1802 for System Center Configuration Manager

 When the update is listed in the console as Available, you can independently run the prerequisite checker before installing the update.
 (When you install the update on the site, prerequisite checker runs again.)

-To run a prerequisite check from the console, go to Administration > Overview > Cloud Services > Updates and Servicing.
-Next, right-click Configuration Manager 1802 update package, and then choose Run prerequisite check.
+To run a prerequisite check from the console, go to the Administration workspace, and select Updates and Servicing.
+Select the Configuration Manager 1802 update package, and click Run prerequisite check in the ribbon.

 For more information about starting and then monitoring the prerequisite check, see Step 3: Run the prerequisite checker before installing an update in the topic Install in-console updates for System Center Configuration Manager.